 You can find a trusted and experienced LTC Insurance specialist by clicking here.

-What to Talk About with a Qualified Long-Term Care Specialist
+Items to Discuss with a Qualified LTC Insurance Specialist

 Be sure to seek the help of a qualified and trusted Long-Term Care Insurance specialist who represents the top companies.
-It is important to ask lots of questions - it is also important that the specialist asks you a lot of questions.
+It is important to ask lots of questions - it is also essential that the specialist asks you many questions.
 Be sure these topics are discussed:

 - Partnership: Most states offer special policies that provide dollar-for-dollar asset protection.
 The Long-Term Care Insurance Partnership Program might be one of the best-kept secrets in retirement planning.
 Make sure the specialist explains this program and how it might help you.